RaRodRos/fresh-windows-installation/README.md

 # choco-uac
+1. Adding an option to the contextual menu to execute ps1 files as administrator and bypassing the execution policy
-Installation of my basic software and setting no UAC prompts
+2. Installation of my basic software
+3. Setting no UAC prompts

 It should be run as administrator and after prepping the system (debloat scripts or anything like that) and installing Chocolatey.